SaintLucifur/MyMotifFinding/README.md

+# **Peer Review**

+Apology for the inconvenience.
+Since we haven't polished up our project, if you can please submit the review no sooner than Wednesday.

 # MyMotifFinding

 This project is designed to identify motifs in peak sequences based on the known motif pwms (position weighted matrix).
 It provides a Python package that would load reference genome, compute GC content, identify peaks in the sequence, calculate scores of identified motifs, and compute the enrichment of motifs in bound sequences.